 Bed bug infestations are more common than you may think, and this tiny troublesome bug is difficult to remove once it makes itself at home in your Chandler property.
 Thankfully, you can follow some prevention tips to stop bed bugs from taking over your home.

 Bed bug infestations often carry the notion that a home is dirty, but this is actually a common misconception.
 Bed bug infestations can happen to anyone, and they are not particularly attracted to areas of dirt or cluttered homes.
 In general, bed bugs will seek out an area where they can safely hide during the day and come out at night to feed.
 Their favorite areas to hide out in include mattresses, sheets, and blankets (hence the name bed bugs), but they may also be found in sofas, chairs, clothing, suitcases, and in crevices on walls or floors.

 Bed bug infestations usually start in one of two ways – through travel or by purchasing second-hand furniture and appliances.
 When traveling, you are likely to stay in places that many people have also passed through, which increases the chances of encountering bed bugs hiding out and waiting to hitch a ride on suitcases or clothing to a new location.
 And with second-hand furniture or appliances, bed bugs can easily hide into crevices or cracks and be transported into your home where they set up shop.

-Once you realize you have bed bugs, you will want to contact the professionals at Green Home Pest Control immediately – the sooner an infestation is contained, the sooner you can get back to living worry-free.
+Once you realize you have bed bugs on your Chandler property, you will want to contact the professionals at Green Home Pest Control immediately – the sooner an infestation is contained, the sooner you can get back to living worry-free.

 While sometimes picking up bed bugs is unavoidable due to their small size and expert hiding skills, there are some prevention tips you can follow to reduce your chances of this: